X5 Group: Pyaterochka

 Pyaterochka is a retail chain of proximity food stores.

 Pyaterochka launched a new store refurbishment program in 2019.
 The new Pyaterochka will offer almost twice as many fresh products in a selling area of around 150 sq m, which is about half of the sales floor.
 Vegetables, fruits, and some of the perishable items are laid out in the dedicated fresh zone.
-On top of that, the rebranded Pyaterochka sells a wide assortment of foods to go and ready-to-eat meals and has a special area where customers can have coffee or fresh orange juice and charge their gadgets.
-An in-house bakery made it possible to expand the offering of bread and pastry.
+The rebranded Pyaterochka sells an assortment of ready-to-eat meals and has an area where customers can have coffee or fresh orange juice and charge their devices.
+An in-house bakery made it possible to expand the amounts of bread and pastry.

 In 2019, the Pyaterochka retail chain consisted of 15,354 stores with a turnover of RUB 1.37 trn.